kushalthaman/kushalthaman.github.io/_pages/books.md

 - Distinction, Pierre Bourdieu
 - The Stranger, Albert Camus
-- In Praise of Commercial Culture, Tyler Cowen
 - Siddhartha, Hermann Hesse (re-read)
 - Hitler's People: The Faces of the Third Reich, Richard Evans
 - On Photography, Susan Sontag